 Lingering Longer in Bhaktapur

-While almost all visitors to Nepal visit the sites of Kathmandu, only some are lucky enough to visit the ancient city of Bhaktapur.
-Even fewer discover the hidden riches of this fascinating locale by staying overnight or for a few days.
+While almost all visitors to Nepal visit the sites of Kathmandu, only a few visitors come to visit the ancient city of Bhaktapur.
+Among those fewer visitors again, only counted visitors discover the hidden richness of this fascinating locale by doing a night stay at Bhaktapur.

-Known as the best-preserved of the three ancient kingdoms of the Kathmandu valley, Bhaktapur (“City of Devotees”) is like a living museum, where the ancient Newari culture of its residents is alive and thriving in a manner unlike anywhere else in Nepal.
+Known as the best-preserved of the three ancient kingdoms of the Kathmandu valley, Bhaktapur is like a living museum, where the ancient Newari culture of its residents is alive and thriving in a manner unlike anywhere else in Nepal.
+Bhaktapur is also known as the city of devotees.

 At the end of the day, or in the early morning hours, visitors who have extended their stay can experience a city like no other in the world.